scottstanie/insar/README.md

 #### eof.py

-Functions for dealing with precise orbit files (POE) for Sentinel 1
+Functions for dealing with precise orbit files (POE) for Sentinel 1 (which are .EOF files)

 ```bash
 $ insar download
 ```

 The script without arguments will look in the current directory for .EOF files.

 You can also specify dates, with or without a mission (S1A/S1B):

 ```bash